24 of the Best Earbuds Under $50 Right Now (January 2019)

-After 20+ hours and 41 different earbuds, I can confidently say that these are the best earbuds under $50 in 2018:
+After 20+ hours of research covering over 40 different earbuds, I can confidently say that these are the best earbuds under $50 in 2019:

 Buying earbuds is never easy, especially given the wide range of options available to you.
 Since these are budget earbuds, my evaluation criteria was value for money, not performance.
 While you can pick any of the models listed above without disappointment, there are several things you must consider when buying them.

 In the sections to follow, I’ll share an expanded list of the best earbuds under $50 in the market right now.
 I’ll also share my review methodology, scoring process, and a quick evaluation of the 20 best earbuds from my list.

 - January 9, 2019: Unavailable items removed.
 Newly launched earbuds added.

 - New earphones added: Godla wireless earbuds, Sony MDRXB50AP, Kaneye wireless, BYZ wired

 - Removed earphones: Marsno M1, KEKU wired, Koss 'The Plug', House of Marley Little Bird, Shure SE112, Advanced M4